MominAhmed123/MominAhmed123.github.io/index.md

   <h3 style="margin: 0;">Familiarity with Libraries and Tools</h3>
 </div>

   I have worked with pandas extensively in python and I am quite comfortable with using it.
-Additionally, I am fimiliar with Keras/TensorFlow/Sickit Learn as I have worked on projects using them.
+Additionally, I am fimiliar with PyTorch/Keras/TensorFlow/Sickit Learn as I have worked on projects using them.
+During my winter internship at mindplusAI, I have also got comfortable with OpenCV for computer vision.
 I have also used GDK (a GUI library for C) although I would rather stay away from it (ㆆ _ ㆆ).
 Additionally, I also work with Manim - a math animations library for python.

   As for tools, I am familiar with Git, Unix based systems such as Linux, and also Jekyll (used for static websites).